nikija/public/ServiceApi/README.md

 ## Customer Search

-In order to charge a customer, the client application first needs to obtain information about the customers in order to charge the correct one.
+In order to charge a customer, the client application first needs to obtain full information about the customers in order to charge the correct one (in case there are multiple guests with same name).
 The customers may be searched by name (or part of the name), room number or both.

 ### Request